scipy-conference/scipy_proceedings/papers/chris_beaumont/chris_beaumont.rst

    :figclass: thb

-   The dialog for expression relationships between different datasets.
+   The dialog for expression relationships between different datasets in **step 3**.
 Here, both datasets use the same spatial coordinates.

-Now, she can drag the subset onto the image, to overplot these points at their proper location (this is possible because Glue now has enough information to compute the location of each catalog source in the image.
-The details of how this is accomplished is described in the next section).
+**Step 4** Now, she can drag the subset onto the image, to overplot these points at their proper location (this is possible because Glue now has enough information to compute the location of each catalog source in the image.
+The details of how this is accomplished are described in the next section).
 All three plots are still linked: if the user highlights a new region in the image, this will redefine the subset and update each plot.
+Figure 4 shows the Glue interface at this point.

 .. figure:: step_4.png
-   :scale: 18%
+   :scale: 38%
-   :figclass: thb
+   :align: center

-   Once the catalog and image are linked, the user can overplot the original subset on the image.
+   :figclass: wthb

-The relationship between the catalog and image was very simple;
+   Once the catalog and image are linked, the user can overplot the original subset on the image (**step 4**).

-each dataset described the same spatial quantities, in the same units.
+The relationship between the catalog and image was very simple; each dataset described the *same spatial quantities*, in the *same units*.
 In general, connections between datasets are more complicated.
-For example, the second catalog of cores defines the location of points in a different coordinate system.
+For example, the catalog of cores specifies positions in a different coordinate system.
 Because of this, Glue allows users to connect quantities across datasets using transformation functions.
 Glue includes some of these functions by default, but users can also write their own functions for arbitrary transformations.
 Glue uses these functions as needed to transform quantities between coordinate systems, to correctly overlay visualizations and/or filter data in subsets.

-Our scientist discovers several interesting relationships between these datasets -- in particular, that several distinct entries in the cloud catalog appear to form a coherent, extended structure in the image.
+**Step 5** Our scientist discovers several interesting relationships between these datasets -- in particular, that several distinct entries in the cloud catalog appear to form a coherent, extended structure in the image.
 Furthermore, the cores embedded in these clouds all have